grenade-inspector0/r6-afk-bot/README.md

   - Make sure to install to the default directory.
 (Looks something like C:\Users\YOUR_USER\AppData\Local\Programs\Tesseract-OCR)
 - Make sure to ALWAYS keep a monitor plugged into the pc you're AFKing on.
   - The montior can be turned off, however it needs to be plugged into the pc.
 This is due to how Python's Pillow module takes screenshots.
   - Virtual Displays may work, but I haven't had any success with them.

-Should work with any 16:9 resolution.
 Won't work on ultra-wide monitors.

+You can either run the compiled exe in releases, or you can download the source code, install python and the necessary packages.
+Run main.py if you choose to use the source code.

+Press F2 to start/stop the bot.

 # How Does it Work?
 It screenshots specific regions of your screen, then converts that screenshot to text, and finally it compares that text to keywords that are different depending on the region.
 After that it does certain actions based upon the state detected, such as when in a game it will randomly move the mouse and press a random amount of the WASD keys, of which, none will repeat to ensure you don't get kicked for inactivity.